starcoinorg/website/content/docs/keyconcepts.md

 title: Key Concepts
 ---

-The Starcoin Blockchain is a cryptographically authenticated distributed database based on the Starcoin protocol.
-The nodes collectively follow a consensus protocol to agree on an ordering of finalized transactions in the blockchain.
 This document briefly describes the key concepts of the Starcoin protocol.

 ## Transaction, Block and State